Overview

 Curfew period operations.
 Each flight record carries an is_curfew_period flag derived from its timestamp.
 A flight counts as a curfew period operation if the flag is true and no accepted correction exempts it.
 Flights with pending or null exception status do not count.

 High-noise events.
 For each flight, the dashboard computes a modeled event-level noise value from FAA/EASA Part 36 aircraft certification data and distance-based propagation assumptions.
-Flights with a modeled value at or above 85 dB(A) are counted as high-noise events.
-This 85 dB(A) threshold is a project-defined single-event screening level; it is distinct from the FAA's 65 dB DNL threshold, which applies to cumulative community noise exposure rather than individual flyovers.
+Flights with a modeled value at or above 85 dB are counted as 85 dB+ aircraft-profile events (shown on the scorecard as “High-noise”).
+This 85 dB threshold is a project-defined single-event screening level; it is distinct from the FAA's 65 dB DNL threshold, which applies to cumulative community noise exposure rather than individual flyovers.

 Shoulder-hour operations.
 This count captures flights operated during the two single-hour buckets immediately adjacent to the curfew window: 9–10 PM (before curfew begins) and 7–8 AM (after curfew ends).
 It does not include the broader evening or early morning.